jamesrharwood/thesis/data/iv_changes.md

 stage: development
 ---

-Keep guidance as a short as possible.
-Be concise but clear.
-Be realistic about what to expect from authors as each additional item increases the chances an author will be put off.
-Link to longer guidance elsewhere if desired.
+Keep guidance as a short as possible:

+* Be concise but clear.
+* Be realistic about what to expect from authors as each additional item increases the chances an author will be put off
+* Link to other guidance elsewhere if desired.
+* Consider splitting broad guidance that tries to cater for different options into shorter, modular guidance (modularity avoids duplication).

 ---

 id: testimonials
-title: Testimonials
+title: Provide testimonials
-barrier_ids: [believed-benefits, believed-costs, care-about-benefits, feel-transparent]
+barrier_ids: [benefits, believed-benefits, believed-costs, care-about-benefits, feel-transparent]
 intervention_fn_ids: [persuasion, modelling]
 stakeholder_ids: [developers, equator]
 stage: dissemination